Operation Independence: Background

 By December 1974, the guerrillas numbered about 100 fighters, with a 400-person support network, although the size of the guerrilla platoons increased from February onwards as the ERP approached its maximum strength of between 300 and 500 men and women.
 Led by Mario Roberto Santucho, they soon established control over a third of the province and organized a base of some 2,500 sympathizers.
 The Montoneros' leadership was keen to learn from their experience, and sent "observers" to spend a few months with the ERP platoons operating in Tucumán.

+According to the findings of Antonius Robben in his book, in all 84 members of the Argentine Armed Forces and Police were killed in clashes involving left-wing guerrillas and supporting militants in Tucumán Province.

-Earlier on Tucumán province had experienced a number of violent episodes.
+Tucumán Province had experienced a number of violent episodes in the early 1970s.
 Montoneros gunmen operating in the province on 9 October 1970 had shot and killed a policeman (Juan Carlos Ceballos).

 The Montoneros would later kill, on 9 de September 1971, another policeman (Juan Carlos Vallejo) in the suburb of Yerba Buena of the city of San Miguel de Tucumán.

 On 6 September 1971, an ERP platoon had broken into the Villa Urquiza Prison in Tucumán and freed 12 of their guerrillas, killing 5 prison guards (Raúl Villagra, Saul Carlos Rojas, José Rosas Abregú, Néstor Lobos and Juan Ordóñez) in the process.

 On 27 July 1972, Montoneros and FAR (Fuerzas Armadas Revolucionarias) guerrillas had robbed weapons and uniforms from a local police station and killed two policemen inside.

-On 5 August 1973, ERP gunmen traveling in a car had intercepted and shot and killed in a hail of fire a police inspector (Major Hugo Tomagnini) in Tucumán.On 4 October 1973, the ERP guerrillas operating in the province struck again, shooting and mortally wounding a policeman (Casimiro Reyes Mansilla).
+On 5 August 1973, ERP gunmen traveling in a car had intercepted and shot and killed in a hail of fire a police inspector (Major Hugo Tomagnini) in Tucumán.
+On 4 October 1973, the ERP guerrillas operating in the province struck again, shooting and mortally wounding a policeman (Casimiro Reyes Mansilla).

-On 22 May 1974, another Tucumán policeman (Vicente Marcelo Lazarte) is mortally wounded while conducting traffic control duties after coming under fire by a carload of ERP gunmen.On 20 September 1974, ERP guerrillas lined-up and executed two captured Tucumán Police NCOs, Eudoro Ibarra and Héctor Oscar Zaraspe, in a public square.
+On 22 May 1974, another Tucumán policeman (Vicente Marcelo Lazarte) is mortally wounded while conducting traffic control duties after coming under fire by a carload of ERP gunmen.
+On 20 September 1974, ERP guerrillas lined-up and executed two captured Tucumán Police NCOs, Eudoro Ibarra and Héctor Oscar Zaraspe, in a public square.